Best time to go to India

 The main rituals during the festival, which begins on the fourth day and ends on the 14th day of the waxing moon period from mid-August until mid-September, include the process of infusing the deity into Idol, paying tribute to Ganesha, shifting of the idol after its infusion and immersion of the Idol in the river.

-Modak is a sweet dumpling made of rice or wheat flour, stuffed with grated coconut, dried fruits and other condiments.
-Other traditional dishes of different regions include vundrallu (steamed, coarsely-ground rice-flour balls), panakam (a jaggery, black pepper and cardamom flavored drink) and so on.
+Ganesh Chaturthi celebrations are often associated with sweet foods.
+Modak is a sweet dumpling made of rice or wheat flour stuffed with grated coconut, dried fruits, and other condiments.
+Other traditional dishes of different regions include vundrallu (steamed, coarsely-ground rice-flour balls), and panakam (a jaggery, black pepper and cardamom flavored drink).

 Find hotels and airbnbs near Ganesh Chaturthi (Map)